AdienAspen/My_First-HTML/README.md

 # Start the development server
 npm start
 ```
-The app will be available at `http://localhost:3000/`.
+The application will be available at [http://localhost:3000/](http://localhost:3000/).

 ### Building for Production
 ```bash